 Help desk software keeps a continuously updated backlog count, or you can track it manually using a spreadsheet.

 How to improve: If your backlog grows consistently over time, you may need to hire more support agents.
-Implementing an automation system or self-service portal can also help take some of the pressure off.
+Implementing an automated ticketing system or self-service portal can also help take some of the pressure off.

 Customer Retention Rate